EdiWil/TestPubRepo/README.md

 # TestPubRepo

-This is a public test Repo for learning basic git functions
+This is a public test Repo for learning basic git functions.